An Exhibition Featuring Black Icons And Historic Events On U.S. Currency

 - 34 – 48×24 panels – Medals / Medallions

 - White banner panels with snap clip holders:

 - 36 panels – 84 running feet

 Curators are available for appearances, lectures, panel discussions, etc..

-For The Love Of Money: Blacks On U.S. Currency Panel Exhibition Additional Information
+For The Love Of Money: Blacks On U.S. Currency Exhibition Additional Information

-To learn more about or book the For The Love Of Money: Blacks On U.S. Currency Panel Exhibition please contact the Curator, Sista ToFunky.
+For more information and rental fees or to book the For The Love Of Money: Blacks On U.S. Currency Exhibition please contact the Curator, Sista ToFunky.